 If you need help finding employment, improving your resume, or have lingering questions related to financial aid, schedule an appointment on the day of your orientation session.
 Student Employment Services, the Career Center, and the Office of Financial Aid will be happy to work with you.

 Whether you’re a veteran, student parent, or consider yourself an adult learner, we are committed to helping you succeed at CSU.
 Consider opting into our Adult Learner and Veteran orientation track.
 It features a session dedicated to sharing resources for students like you.

 One of our current transfer students mentioned that they brought a child to their orientation session and had a positive experience doing so.
-Although there is no childcare provided during your session, you are certainly welcome to bring them along.
+Although no childcare is provided during your session, you are certainly welcome to bring kiddos along.

 #3: Get familiar with spaces by taking your own tour.

 After registering for classes with an advisor, grab your schedule and find the buildings and classrooms listed.